 The key difference between then and now is they used harpoons and you use big graphic layouts to hook your whales.
 Your booth layout helps you navigate troubled waters and your booth graphics pull in your prey… er consumers.

-It’s a challenge to stand out among the almost 1 million new businesses each year.
+It’s a challenge to stand out among the 600K new businesses each year.
 That’s why you need the best tools you can find to hook the most customers.

 The following tips show you how to guide your aim and sharpen your prongs to give your graphics penetrating power and lasting hooks.